rust-unofficial/patterns/patterns/behavioural/command.md

 Define two database operations
 `create table` and `add field`.
-Each of these operations is a command which knows how undo the command, e.g.,
+Each of these operations is a command which knows how to undo the command, e.g.,
 `drop table` and `remove field`.
 When a user invokes a database migration operation then each command is executed in the defined order,